KevinAst/action-u/README.md

 ## Sample

-As a simple example, let's say we want to facilate an activity to display a user message.
+As a simple example, let's say we want to facilitate an activity to display a user message.
 We will need:
 - an action to display the message in a dialog,
 - and a corresponding action to close the dialog.